tlobato/expo-todo/README.md

 # Mobile To-Do application built with React Native and Expo

-A project by Tomas Lobato
+A project by Tomas Lobato.